-Though the content is somber, I chose a lively color pallet to allude to the grace I've found in the midst of it all.
-It seems, if we are honest, it is most often not in moments of prosperity that we wrestle the question of a creator's existence and seek to reconcile his goodness and sovereignty with suffering; but it is in moments of painful mystery—when we recognize that we do not, nor have we ever, had control of our lives.
-And for me, never have I felt so broken and powerless as I have with my mother's cancer; yet never have I felt so whole and secured by the promise that God gives gain greater than all losses—and not in spite of them, but because them.
+The first aim in the series is simply to tell my story.
+I have photographed or illustrated an object or common occurrence from my parents' daily lives.
+And though the content is somber, I chose a lively color pallet to allude to the grace I've found in the midst of it.
+It seems, if we are honest, it is most often not in moments of prosperity that we wrestle the question of a creator's existence and seek to reconcile his goodness and sovereignty with suffering, but it is in moments of pain and mystery.
+It is then we recognize that we do not, nor have we ever, had control of our lives.
+For me, never have I felt so broken and powerless as I have with my mother's cancer; yet never have I felt so whole and secured by the promise that God gives gain greater than all loss.

 And as far as I know, Jesus of Nazareth is the only historical figure believed to have resurrected.
 His resurrection addresses imminent death; it promises that somehow with his rising over death, we too will rise.
-So inexhaustible joy and courage in pain can been had in recognizing that all situations, even death, are interim.
+Inexhaustible joy and courage in pain can been had in recognizing that all situations, even death, are interim.
 As a matter of fact, they are thereby diminutive; for new and unending life is promised to be utterly absent of wheelchairs, medicine cabinets, brain cancer, and funerals.
-Equally absent will be war, famine, orphaned children, divorced parents, widowed women, and the plight of sin—both ours and others.'
+Equally absent will be war, famine, orphaned children, divorced parents, widowed women, broken bodies, and the plight of sin—both ours and others.'
 And it is perhaps only in places of suffering that we so much as begin to grasp these glorious thoughts.
 These are things of grace.

 Lastly, it is a sure thing that every viewer, and every human for that matter, has or will experience varying degrees of loss.
 The fact that we live in a world broken by sin means that suffering is as much apart of life as breathing.
 But allow me to add: in creating art reflecting my suffering, I feel humbled at the thought of the hardships belonging to viewers that supersede my hardships.
 The goal of my work is not to naively demean another's loss by declaring it no big deal in light of eternity, or God's graces gained through it; because it is a very big deal.
 The good that has come from my loss does not justify nor nullify the badness of my mother's tumor; it does not make it something I wish on another.
 Pain and grace are surely related, but they are not interchangeable.

 The goal of this work is to implore you, and to remind me, to make the most of loss.
-Our response to it and perspective on it dictates the kind of impact it will have on us, whether or not it will be pure darkness, or grace in disguise.
+Our response to it and perspective on it dictates the kind of impact it will have on us, whether or not it will be only darkness, or grace in disguise.